๐ŸŒ Global Student Flows: Australia and New Zealand

 International student growth in Australia and New Zealand is expected to stagnate through 2030, as source markets compete for hub status and geopolitical factors curb demand.
 This pressures institutions to play to their strengths by differentiating, rebuilding reputation, and aligning programs with skills demand.
 The report offers in-depth mobility insights, expert recommendations to outpace forecasts, and three evidence-based scenarios to guide future strategy.

-2 weeks until the world's longest-standing leadership summit for senior executives, policymakers, institutional leaders, philanthropists, and investors in global education.
-Hurry and reserve your spot.
-This summit will sell out!
+Happening tomorrow!
+The world's longest-standing leadership summit for senior executives, policymakers, institutional leaders, philanthropists, and investors in global education.

 Connect with us for the 2025 Sponsorship Brochure for deeper partnerships.